danielplohmann/danielplohmann.github.io/_posts/2012-08-15-crypto_identification.md

 ### Other changes to IDAscope

 To conclude this post, I want to briefly discuss some more changes I did to IDAscope since the last post:
- * In my <a href="http://pnx-tf.blogspot.com/2012/07/idascope-update-winapi-browsing.html" target="_blank">last post</a>, I mentioned that the WinAPI widget only worked against the offline data from the Windows SDK.
+ * In my [last post]({% post_url 2012-07-25-idascope-winapi-browsing %}), I mentioned that the WinAPI widget only worked against the offline data from the Windows SDK.
 This is no longer the case, as it now supports doing online lookups (controllable by a checkbox) in the case it does not find local information.
 This is great because by that, the missing documentation of CRT and NTDLL functions are now also covered.
 Parsing of the MSDN webpage can be optimized but works for now.
  * Hotkey support for widgets.
 As an example, `[CTRL+Y]` will now look up the currently highlighted identifier (in IDA View) in the WinAPI widget and change focus to this widget.
  * More changes under the hood, data structures, refactoring, etc. I feel that the code is better organized and easier to understand now.
- * Experimental code for visualizing the function relationship starting by Thread start addresses (cmp. [blog alex][Alex' last blog post]).
+ * Experimental code for visualizing the function relationship starting by Thread start addresses (cf. [Alex' last blog post][blog alex]).

 Next to come is the integration of Alex' latest scripts into widgets.